 When dealing with large datasets, it is best to either employ a command-line interface (CLI) to interact with Weka (e.g. a shell that comes with the computer's operating system or the SimpleCLI included in Weka), use Weka's Knowledge Flow graphical user interface, or write code directly in Java or a Java-based scripting language such as Groovy or Jython.
 Using these methods, it is possible to deal with larger datasets and even datasets that are too big to fit into main memory.

-Recent versions of Weka 3.7 also provide access to new packages for
+Weka 3.8 also provides access to new packages for

 distributed data mining.
 The first new package is